ECSchafer/Rare-Variant-Burden-Testing/README.md

 # QC3

-Splits the VCF by X Chromosome
+Splits the VCF by X/Y/MT Chromosome

 # QC4